 Don’t let the short page-count fool you: I promise the next 10,000 words will save you hundreds of hours, thousands of dollars, and millions of ad exposures.
 I tried to cut all the fluff, all the BS, all the wasted words.
-I want this to be the most practical, tactical, actionable, helpful piece of writing you’ve ever read.
-Ever.
+I want this to be the most practical, tactical, actionable, and helpful piece of writing you’ve ever read on the Internet.

 So grab a pen and paper, brew a coffee or steep a tea, settle in, and enjoy.